storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be archived.
     - It SHOULD NOT be migrated.
 - [ ] [specs](https://github.com/web3-storage/specs)
-    - It SHOULD NOT be archived.
+    - It SHALL NOT be archived.
-    - It SHOULD be migrated.
+    - It SHALL be migrated.
 - [ ] [consul-cluster-go-ipfs](https://github.com/web3-storage/consul-cluster-go-ipfs)
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.